gbevin/SendMIDI/README.md

   device channel note-on note-off poly-pressure continuous-controller program-change channel-pressure pitch-bend continue song-position song-select
 ```

+The MIDI device name doesn't have to be an exact match.
+If SendMIDI can't find the exact name that was specified, it will pick the first MIDI output port that contains the provided text, irrespective of case.

 ## Examples

 Here are a few examples to get you started: